awsdocs/aws-direct-connect-user-guide/doc_source/Welcome.md

 ## AWS Direct Connect Components<a name="overview-components"></a>

-The following are the key components that you'll use for AWS Direct Connect:
+The following are the key components that you use for AWS Direct Connect:

 **Connections**
 Create a *connection* in an AWS Direct Connect location to establish a network connection from your premises to an AWS Region\.
 For more information, see [AWS Direct Connect Connections](WorkingWithConnections.md)\.

 **Virtual interfaces**
 Create a *virtual interface* to enable access to AWS services\.
-A public virtual interface enables access to public\-facing services, such as Amazon S3\.
+A public virtual interface enables access to public services, such as Amazon S3\.
 A private virtual interface enables access to your VPC\.
 For more information, see [AWS Direct Connect Virtual Interfaces](WorkingWithVirtualInterfaces.md) and [Prerequisites for Virtual Interfaces](WorkingWithVirtualInterfaces.md#vif-prerequisites)\.

 ## Network Requirements<a name="overview_requirements"></a>